guilleton/py-gmailnator/README.md

 Returns a list of `Message` objects from the address's inbox.

 ### .wait_for_message(self, address, timeout=60, **match_attributes)
+Values for `match_attributes` can literals or callables (first parameter being the value of the attr.)

 ## Message()
 Represents an email message from a gmailnator inbox.